-When the pandemic began just under one year ago, new product development (NPD) plans were one of the main elements to be dropped from the priority list for many functional food and beverage businesses.
-The food industry has since adapted to the new normal and virtual NPD and innovation strategies quickly became part of that.
+When the pandemic began just under one year ago, new product development (NPD) was dropped from the priority list for many functional food and beverage businesses.
+The food industry has since adapted to the new normal.
+And virtual NPD and innovation strategies quickly became part of that.

 A McKinsey analysis found that companies that invest in innovation during a crisis outperform the competition on market capitalisation by 10 per cent while investing in innovation after a crisis gives them a 30 per cent advantage.
-This proves that it is extremely beneficial for companies to prioritise NPD innovation even as the pandemic puts pressure on budgets.
+This proves that it is extremely beneficial for companies to prioritise NPD innovation.

-The impact from 2020 has caused major changes in consumer expectations and demands from food and drink products which requires functional food product developers to find some way of keeping up with these new expectations.
-The best way to do that is through the implementation of a strong market research and virtual NPD process.
+The impact of 2020 has caused major changes in consumer expectations and demands from food and drink products which require functional food product developers to find some way of keeping up with these new expectations.
+The best way to do that is through the implementation of strong market research and a virtual NPD process.

 The challenges of a traditional NPD process still remain and are now coupled with the added concerns of going virtual.
 Food Ingredients Global reported from an April 2020 survey within the food industry that while innovation was continuing uninterrupted at most companies, the vast majority (84%) explained that presenting new products was more challenging, and over half of launches that had been planned for 2020 were delayed.